VinceBmmrt/VinceBmmrt/README.md

 ## 🌱 What I Do

-- Currently diving deeper into advanced agentic AI implantation.
+- Currently diving deeper into advanced agentic AI implantation and LLM engineering.
 - Always eager to stay updated with the latest developments in web technologies.

 Explore some projects to get a feel for my skills:

+## 🤖 AI & Agentic Systems

 - [Career Digital Twin Alter Ego](https://huggingface.co/spaces/vincentBmmrt/career_conversation): An AI-powered conversational agent built with Gemini, OpenAI SDK, Gradio, and Python.
   Designed as a digital alter ego to introduce myself to future employers and sends 📱 Pushover notifications when a user shares contact info or asks unknown questions.

-- [FullStack E-Shop project in React](https://cerulean-melba-c14f75.netlify.app/): A complete e-commerce application built with React, TypeScript, Firebase, Redux, and Stripe.
-  Includes full authentication via OAuth, product browsing, cart management, and secure payment processing, all tested with Jest.
+- [price-watch-multi-agent-platform](https://github.com/VinceBmmrt/price-watch-multi-agent-platform) 🤖💰: A LLM-orchestrated multi-agent platform combining RAG over 800K scraped Amazon products, a handcrafted fine-tuned Llama 3.2 deployed on a cloud GPU, and a deep residual neural network to estimate true product value on the fly.
+Seven specialized agents collaborate fully autonomously — from RSS feed scraping to crafting and delivering push notifications — with zero human intervention.
+Built with **Python, OpenAI, ChromaDB, PyTorch, Modal, and Gradio**.

 - [4 Agents-AI-Engineering-Team](https://github.com/VinceBmmrt/4-Agents-Engineering-Team) 🤖👨‍💻🧪: A collaborative AI-driven software engineering team powered by CrewAI, where four specialized agents: tech lead 🧠, backend dev 🔧, frontend dev 🎨, and QA engineer ✅ — work together to design, build, test, and demo a complete Python project.
 Fully modular and configurable 🛠️, each agent uses a tailored language model to optimize its task.
 Includes a Gradio demo interface 💻 and automated unit testing 🔁 for structured, high-quality development. [demo here](https://drive.google.com/file/d/17ePDdkq0TVcTeYgG-axHndiNdVlBoeM5/view)